|

 (broken bonds) and

-forgive yourself and the other per-son/s;
+forgive yourself and the other person/s;

-seek your life purpose, and move toward
+life purpose, and move toward

 manifesting and enjoying it a day at a time.